 The Bottom Line

 The built-in module is convenient and feature-rich.
-It is more complex and has less bugs than ngx-translate (citing the words of the library’s creator).
+It is more complex and has fewer bugs than ngx-translate (citing the words of the library’s creator).
 It would seem an obvious choice to many developers because it’s the solution you already have — there’s no need to add some third-party libraries.
-This module allows to easily extract your translations, use AoT compiler, and serve localized apps with a very little effort…
+This module allows you to easily extract your translations, use an AoT compiler, and serve localized apps with very little effort…